 Chronic Cricket injuries (gradual onset)

-Impingement syndrome of the shoulder is sometimes called swimmer’s shoulder or thrower’s shoulder and is caused by the tendons of the rotator cuff becoming impinged as they pass through the shoulder joint.
+Rotator cuff tendons in the shoulder become impinged, or catch in the shoulder joint.
 Symptoms include shoulder pain which comes on gradually over a period of time.

 Read more on Impingement syndrome.

 Throwers elbow (Golfer’s elbow) or medial epicondylitis is an injury similar to tennis elbow but causing pain on the inside of the elbow instead.
-It is sometimes known as throwers elbow.
 Symptoms often come on gradually through overuse although acute injuries can occur to pitchers who throw too hard too soon or with bad technique.

 Read more on Golfer’s elbow.